mtho-ngoza/mzansigig/README.md

 ## 🔧 Known Issues

+### Critical (Fix Before Go Live)
+- **🚨 Duplicate applications**: Users can submit multiple applications to the same gig.
+Need to add validation to prevent duplicate applications from the same user.

+### Non-Critical (Can be addressed post-launch)
 - Warning about Next.js SWC dependencies (cosmetic, doesn't affect functionality)
 - Demo data shown when Firebase database is empty (by design)

+### Current Workflow Limitations (Post-Launch Enhancements)
+- **No worker work submission**: Workers cannot indicate when work is finished.
+Currently, employer decides when work is complete without worker input.
+This is acceptable for MVP - matches real-world where employer verifies completion.
+- **No review/approval step**: No formal review process or dispute resolution before marking gig complete.
+For MVP, parties can communicate via messaging.
+Formal dispute system can be added later.
+- **No milestone payments**: Only single payment supported.
+Milestone-based payments (e.g., 50% deposit upfront, 50% on completion) would be valuable for larger projects but not blocking for launch.
+Most gigs in informal sector are small, single-payment jobs.
+- **No deposit/partial payment options**: Some workers may want upfront deposits before starting.
+Can be added as milestone feature post-launch.

 ## 🔐 Firebase Security